Kerala massacre: Background

 About 200 armed government troops and police, arrived in tanks in the village on Friday, April 20.
 It was alleged that the officers aimed their Kalashnikovs at the men and told them to shout pro-communist slogans.
 Instead, the men shouted Allahu akbar.
 The officers then allegedly ordered them to crouch down facing the tanks, and soon after started shooting at them.
 There were claims that having killed the victims, bulldozers arrived thereafter and buried the bodies in a mass grave.
+Some of the villagers who were buried were not killed, but wounded, suggesting that they were buried alive.
+Perpetrators of the massacre include Major Sadiq Alamyar, commander of the 444th Commando Battalion, Major Bahramuddin and Major Gul Rang, two officers of the 11th Division.
+Bahramuddin was killed in a mutiny in Jalalabad, whereas Gul Rang lived in Kabul and Peshawar before passing away in 2004.
 It has been suggested that this was a local initiative taken by government forces based in Kunar.
 According to one witness, "There was a rumor that Russians were coming to take the women away in buses...But there were no Russians."

-Among the dead in the fighting were Wazir Mohammad, a local Communist official who was the principal of the girls' school at nearby Chigha Sarai, and Mohammad Yashteen, also a staunch communist party member, who taught at the local primary school.
+Among the dead in the fighting were Wazir Mohammad, a local PDPA official who was the principal of the girls' school at nearby Chigha Sarai, and Mohammad Yashteen, also a staunch PDPA party member, who taught at the local primary school.